Daniel-O-Brien/web-api-ca/README.md

 ## Integrating with React App

-The Home page and Upcoming movies is getting the movies through the movies-api
+The Home page, Upcoming, Trending, Top Rated, Genres, and Movie Recommendations are all gotten through the movies-api

-## Independent learning (if relevant)

-Briefly explain any non-standard features developed for the app.